-- 1. Theoretical discourse of architectural theory and inter-connected philosophical paradigms of the late 20th century and the early 21st century. - 2.
-Sustainability in architecture - 3.
-Planning issues related to spatial and urban form are an integral basis of this part of the syllabus.
+1. Theoretical discourse of Architectural Theory and inter-connected philosophical paradigms of the late 20th century and the early 21st century.

+- 2. Sustainability in architecture - 3.
+Planning issues related to spatial and urban form will be an integral basis of this part of the syllabus.

-5.1.22 HISTORY & APPRECIATION OF ARCHITECTURE III:
+5.1.23 HISTORY & APPRECIATION OF ARCHITECTURE III: